MarcinBrojek/zpo-mgr/README.md

 ## Todo list
 - [x] Create more detailed info about constructions during parsing.
-- [ ] Add possibility to print base_gramma, proves as part of user's code.
+- [x] Add possibility to print proves as part of user's code. (in debug mode)
-- [ ] Add mechanisms that can manipulate executing user's code, for e.x. exit program / subprogram.
+- [x] Add mechanisms that can manipulate executing user's code, for e.x. exit program / subprogram. (in debug mode)
 - [x] Optimize parser - make less times of recreating base_gramma and base_transformer.
 - [x] Make converter for rules to nice looking latech code.
 - [x] Create a feature that allows parse code not only from base - sp(subprogram) - nonterminal.